-Set option Description EVP TYPE This parameter defines the behavior of output EVP A19.
+Set option Description

+EVP TYPE This parameter defines the behavior of output EVP A19.
 NONE = Output A19 is not enabled.
-ANALOG = Output A19 manages a PWM-modulated current-controlled proportional valve.
+ANALOG = Output A19 manages a PWM-modlated current-controlled proportional valve.
 DIGITAL = Output A19 manages an on/off valve.
 By default, it is activated by input LOW- ER A11.

+EV1 NOT used in this truck

+EV2 NOT used in this truck

+EV3 NOT used in this truck

+EV4 NOT used in this truck.

+EV5 NOT used in this truck.

+HIGH DYNAMIC This parameter enables or disables the high-dynamic function.
+ON = All acceleration and deceleration profiles set by dedicated parameters are ignored and the controller works always with maximum performance.
+OFF = Standard behavior.

-EV1 NOT used in this truck.
-EV2 NOT used in this truck.
-EV3 NOT used in this truck.
+DISPLAY TYPE NOT used in this truck.

 PERFORMANCE NOT used in this truck.

 BMS FUNCTION NOT used in this truck.

 BRK TORQUE BMS This parameter enables the torque profile limitation.
 OFF = Torque profile limitation disabled.
 ON = The controller enables the torque profile limitation based on the battery state of charge information transmitted by the BMS.
 It takes effect only if the BMS FUNCTION parameter is set to ON.

 LOAD SENSOR This parameter enables the load sensing function.
-OFF: Load sensing function is deactivated ON: Load sensing function is activated.
+OFF : Load sensing function is deactivated ON : Load sensing function is activated.

 OVERLOAD TYPE This option specifies how overload alarm works in overloaded situation.
-NONE: There would'n be any kind of alarms or limitations.
+NONE : There would'n be any kind of alarms or limitations.
 If re-configuration of V.A.S.S LOAD is required, please set this parameter as NONE, then proceedure-configuration.
-Option #1: If the weight of load filed on forks exceeds the overload weight set in overload parameter, OVERLOAD alarm will be displayed and followed by traction & pump limitation except lift down & steering function.
-Option #2: If the weight of load filed on forks exceeds the overload weight set in overload parameter, OVERLOAD alarm will be displayed.
-FORK LEVELING This parameter enables the FORK LEVELING function.
-OFF: Auto fork leveling function is not activated.
-ON: Auto fork leveling function is activated.
+Option #1 : If the weight of load filed on forks exceeds the overload weight set in overload parameter, OVERLOAD alarm will be displayed and followed by traction & pump limitation except lift down & steering function.
+Option #2 : If the weight of load filed on forks exceeds the overload weight set in overload parameter, OVERLOAD alarm will be displayed.

+FORK LEVELING parameter, OVERLOAD alarm will be displayed.
+This parameter enables the FORK LEVELING function.
+OFF : Auto fork leveling function is not activated.
+ON : Auto fork leveling function is activated.

 OPSS This parameter enables the OPSS function.
-OFF: OPSS function is not enabled.
-ON: OPSS function is enabled.
-FINGERTIP This parameter enables the FINGERTIP function.
-ON: The truck model includes electro-hydraulic distributor and finger tips.
-Can communication with VCM and Hydro CB zapi modules is enabled.
-OFF: The truck model includes mechanical lever distributor.
-LEVER FULL (This parameter is used only if the FINGERTIP is ON.)
-ON: All combinations of hydraulic function are available.
-OFF: The combination of hydraulic function is not available at special condition for the safety.
-(Lift + tilt down)
+OFF : OPSS function is not enabled.
+ON : OPSS function is enabled.

+Set option Description This parameter enables the FINGERTIP function.
+FINGERTIP ON: The truck model includes electro-hydraulic distributor and finger tips. an FINGENTIF communication with VCM and Hydro CB zapi modules is enabled.
+OFF : The truck model includes mechanical lever distributor.
-Set option Description (This parameter is used only if the FINGERTIP is ON.)
-AUX 1 FUNCTION OFF: The AUX 1 lever function is not enabled.
-ON: The AUX 1 lever function is enabled.
 (This parameter is used only if the FINGERTIP is ON.)
-AUX 2 FUNCTION OFF: The AUX 2 lever function is not enabled.
-ON: The AUX 2 lever function is enabled.
+LEVER FULL ON : All combinations of hydraulic function are available.
+OFF : The combination of hydraulic function is not available at special condition for the safety.
+(Lift + tilt down) (This parameter is used only if the FINGERTIP is ON.)
+AUX 1 FUNCTION OFF : The AUX 1 lever function is not enabled.
+ON : The AUX 1 lever function is enabled.
+AUX 2 FUNCTION (This parameter is used only if the FINGERTIP is ON.)
+OFF : The AUX 2 lever function is not enabled.
+ON : The AUX 2 lever function is enabled.